-The application needs to be submitted in advance of the course registration deadline.
-The course coordinators will select students by means of the application form (combi of course requirements suitability of the project proposals (policies); motivation and background knowledge & experience).
+Depending on the topic being offered the number of available spots might be limited.
+Therefore, the course coordinator reserves the right to only select the students that are deemed most suitable.
 It will be communicated in a timely manner, but no later than 6 weeks before the start of the project, whether the application for the project was successful.
 If access to the project is denied, then you will be allocated to a backup project.
 Please indicate the backup project on your course registration form.